shopware/shopware/src/Docs/_new/2-internals/1-core/50-checkout-process/__categoryInfo.md

 ### [Payment](./30-payment.md)

-The Shopware Platform comes with its own pluggable Payment handling.
+Shopware 6 comes with its own pluggable Payment handling.
 Only orders can be payed for.
-A list of payment handlers is managed by the Shopware Platform.
+A list of payment handlers is managed by Shopware 6.

 ### Shipping